Acerca de

 Michelle, Highland Park Resident & Retired Mental Health Counselor

-Michele told us that due to so many individuals having health complications, there seem to be more depressed individuals, which connects on a deeper level as some of these illnesses are climate-related.
+Michelle told us that due to so many individuals having health complications, there seem to be more depressed individuals, which connects on a deeper level as some of these illnesses are climate-related.
 Warmer weather actively worsens her peers' asthma symptoms.
 This is apparent through frequent hospital visits, including during Michigan’s recent wildfire smoke in the summer.
 Power outages in her neighborhood cause numerous problems for everyone: her neighbor has an electric wheelchair and has no other choice but quickly finding somewhere to stay when their power goes out.
 Other residents in the area, including three children and some elderly neighbors, required electricity for their medical necessities.
-Michele pointed out the need for emergency preparedness kits her region .
+Michelle pointed out the need for emergency preparedness kits her region .

 Payge, MD/MPH